Cauchy Transforms of Colored Graphs in Two Variables: Open Questions

 \section{Open Questions}

 Certain obvious extensions remain.
-We have computational evidence for the following conjecture. \begin{conjecture} Given a graph $G$, colored with $z$ and $w$, the contact order of the representation computed from vertex $i$ is twice the path distance to the closest vertex colored $w$. \end{conjecture}
+In addition to the set of open questions in the final section of \cite{bickelhong}, we have computational evidence for the following conjecture. \begin{conjecture} Given a graph $G$, colored with $z$ and $w$, the contact order of the representation computed from vertex $i$ is twice the path distance to the closest vertex colored $w$. \end{conjecture}

 This generalizes Theorem \ref{contactorder} to include graphs where there is not just one but multiple $w$ vertices, which results in rational inner Pick functions of general degree $(n,m)$.
 The difficulty is in the local analytic parametrization of the level curves near a singularity, which will have branches rather than a single function \cite{bps2}.
 However, evidence suggests that every branch has the exact same order of contact.